corefan/xenko-docs/manual/ui/add-a-ui-to-a-scene.md

-## Add a UI page to a scene
+# Add a UI to a scene

-After you create a UI page, add it to the scene as a component on an entity.
+After you create a [UI page](ui-page.md), add it to the scene as a component on an entity.

 1. In the **scene editor**, create an empty entity.
 To do this, right-click the scene and select **Empty entity**.